fish-quant/fq-imjoy/docs/tools-imjoy.md

 ## Running Python plugins
 Most of the provided plugins use Python for data processing.
 To use these plugins, you have to connect ImJoy to a Plugin engine.
-For this repository, we use **Jupyter notebooks** as and engine, which can be installed via Miniconda (see section about Python Installation [below](#installing-python-for-imjoy)).
+For this repository, we use **Jupyter notebooks** as and engine, which can be installed via Miniconda (see installation instructions below [below](#installing-jupyter-engine-for-imjoy)).

 ### Connect Jupyter engine